Leaders Right This Way

 We understand that choosing an overnight camp for your son can be overwhelming especially during a nationwide pandemic.
 For your convenience and reassurance, we’ve compiled a few frequently asked questions specific to COVID-19 and camp.

-It’s hard to predict what new COVID-19 circumstances will be revealed tomorrow, let alone in June.
-We are working closely with DHHS to aid in the development of new guidelines that are realistic for overnight camps and offer a safe and rewarding experience for our campers.
+YES!
+WE have been working closely with various working groups to aid in the development of new guidelines for NH overnight camps.
+That guidance was signed by the NH Governor on March 11, 2021.
 The Granite YMCA was able to operate several successful day camps last summer and Mi-Te-Na hosted a family camp and other groups for overnight stays.
 We experienced first-hand the most effective protocols that proved to keep our participants and staff safe.
-Due to all these factors, we are confident in being able to safely open for our traditional season with ample planning time and resources from the Health Department.
+The approved NH guidance and the knowledge gained over the last year will allow us to operate a safe and fulfilling camp experience.

 What is this COVID fee?